geokats7/playwright-cohere-project/README.md

 `playwright install`

 **NOTE**
-Make sure to add a `.env` file with the appropriate values
+Make sure to add a `.env` file with the appropriate values at the project root

 Run the tests from project root:
 `pytest tests/tests_cohere_pom.py`